inciteful-xyz/inciteful-blog/_posts/2021-10-11-testing-mag-replacements.md

 There is also a big hole in this test, the academic literature that never made it into MAG.
 A future test could include randomly pulling data from other sources such as CrossRef but for now, since MAG is the [largest database outside of Google Scholar](https://link.springer.com/article/10.1007/s11192-020-03690-4), this was the best I could do without adding a bunch of extra work.
 ## Summary Data
 I'm going to drop a bunch of numbers so you can draw your own conclusions.
-I've also posted the sqlite database with the raw numbers so you can do your own queries.
+I've also posted the [source sqlite database and related queries](https://github.com/inciteful-xyz/inciteful-blog/tree/main/assets/posts/mag-replacements) so you can do your own analysis.

 The first table is simple summary data cut a few different ways.
 The first column of data is all of the items we found in Inciteful.
 It doesn't equal 100k exactly because I did the random number generation from the ID database I maintain.
 This database contains all of the historical IDs as well as the current ones.
 Over time MAG drops items from it's DB for various reasons.
 So in this instance ~3.7% of the IDs in my database were dropped by MAG.
 The second and third columns filter results to only those papers found by The Lens and Semantic Scholar respectively.
 The fourth column filters down to papers which have any sort of citation data from any source.
 The final is non-patent papers with citation data, as those are the papers I'm most interested in.

+If you are reading this on a mobile device, be aware that the tables may be able to scroll horizontally.

 |                            | Incite Found | Lens Found | SS Found | Has Cit Data | Has Cit &<br />Non-Pat. |
 | -------------------------- | ------------ | ---------- | -------- | ------------ | ----------------------- |